- Practice reading words with the same letter sound to connect those letters and sounds

 - Optional: LCD or overhead projector to display storybook activities

-Step 1: Take students through the Interactive Clifford Storybook Where is Emily? using these steps:
+Step 1: Pair students with partners and take students through the Where Is Emily?
+A Clifford Interactive Storybook Activity using these steps:

 - Read the title of the story to the class.